Cetara

 \1

-The Vice royal Tower rises majestically on the east side of the beach of Cetara and was built in the 16th century by the Angevins to defend the population from pirate attacks.
-It currently hosts a Civic Museum with the permanent exhibitions of numerous coastal painters, the so-called "costaioli".
+The Torre Vicereale (Vice-Regal Tower) rises majestically on the east side of Cetara's beach and was built in the 16th century by the Angevins to defend the town from pirate attacks.
+It currently hosts a Civic Museum with the permanent exhibitions of works by numerous local painters, known as the "costaioli".

 \2